-CO4: To get a brief idea about molecular mechanics based chemical calculations CO5.
-To get an idea about general methodology of molecular calculations.CO5:To get an idea about general methodology of molecular modeling.
+CO4: To get a brief idea about molecular mechanics based chemical calculations.CO5:To get an idea about general methodology of molecular modeling.

 Introduction: Stability, symmetry, homogeneity and quantization as the requirements of natural changes - Born - Haber cycle - Energetic - kinetics - Principles of spectra.